Pete Earley: Writing career

 Earley served as an editor of his high school and college newspapers.
-After graduating from college in 1973, he was hired by William Lindsey White at The Emporia Gazette in Emporia, Kansas.
-In 1975, he joined The Tulsa Tribune In Tulsa, Oklahoma, becoming its Washington D.C. correspondent in 1978.
+After graduating from college in 1973, he was hired by William Lindsey White at the Emporia Gazette in Emporia, Kansas.
+In 1975, he joined The Tulsa Tribune in Tulsa, Oklahoma, becoming its Washington D.C. correspondent in 1978.
 He was hired by The Washington Post in 1980 where he was assigned to what was called the "Holy Shit Squad" by Executive Editor Ben Bradlee who encouraged a small team of writers to make readers exclaim that expletive when reading their morning paper.
 After the Janet Cooke Pulitzer Prize scandal rocked the paper, the team was disbanded and Earley was promoted first to the paper's national staff and then its Sunday magazine.

-Earley's September 14, 1985 profile of Arthur Walker in the Sunday magazine led to him interviewing and obtaining exclusive cooperation from Arthur, John Walker Jr. Michael Walker, and Jerry Whitworth, the four members of the Walker Spy Ring for his first book in 1988.
+Earley's profile of Arthur Walker published in the Sunday magazine on September 14, 1985, led to him interviewing and obtaining exclusive cooperation from Arthur, John Walker Jr. Michael Walker, and Jerry Whitworth, the four members of the Walker Spy Ring for his first book in 1988.
 The New York Times reported that Earley had obtained their cooperation in return for a percentage of any book royalties.
 At the time, there were no laws that banned spies from "check book" journalism.
 Earley acknowledged his arrangement in his book, but noted that he'd maintained full editorial control.
 Earley's book was well received.
 The Washington Post bought first serial rights.
 New York Times Book Reviewer Lucinda Franks wrote: "What distinguishes 'Family of Spies' is that Pete Earley, a former reporter for The Washington Post, uses Mr. Walker's words not to try to understand him but to expose his superficially slick but profoundly distorted mind.
-The result is an unusually penetrating portrait of the banality of evil, or a psychology that usually defines intimate understanding - the narcissist whose rationalization make his wrongdoing seem almost normal."
+The result is an unusually penetrating portrait of the banality of evil, or a psychology that usually defines intimate understanding – the narcissist whose rationalization make his wrongdoing seem almost normal."
 Publishers Weekly noted Earley "constructed a masterful psychological portrait of a man seemingly without a soul.
 A Family of Spies is a classic of the genre."

-In 1987, Earley was permitted unrestricted access to the U.S. Penitentiary in Leavenworth, Kansas, to observe everyday events as a reporter for his book, The Hot House: Life in Leavenworth Prison He spent two years at the maximum security penitentiary.
+In 1987, Earley was permitted unrestricted access to the U.S. Penitentiary in Leavenworth, Kansas, to observe everyday events as a reporter for his book, The Hot House: Life in Leavenworth Prison.
+He spent two years at the maximum security penitentiary.
 Los Angeles Times Book Reviewer Charles Bowden wrote: "Before we had schools of journalism, there was a straightforward task called reporting that took you where you had not been and told you what you had not know.
 This book is by a reporter, and gives the reader reporting at its very finest."
-Kirkus Reviews described the book as a "fascinating white-knuckle tour of hell, brilliantly reported."
-But then Federal Bureau of Prisons Director Michael J. Quinlan, who had green lighted Earley's project, later complained that his book was too "sensational."
+Kirkus Reviews described the book as a "fascinating white-knuckle tour of hell, brilliantly reported".
+But then Federal Bureau of Prisons Director Michael J. Quinlan, who had green lighted Earley's project, later complained that his book was too "sensational".